Ontario International Airport

 TREND

+Prior to travel restrictions stemming from the pandemic in 2020, ONT had been experiencing strong growth in both freight and passenger volume.
 Although ONT passenger travel increased 9% between 2018 and 2019, it dropped 55% between 2019 and 2020 as a result of stay-at-home orders and reduced travel due to the COVID-19 crisis.
 The drop in passenger air travel was most notable in April 2020, when 28,916 people traveled compared to 444,948 in April 2019.
-In contrast, freight traffic grew significantly during this period, increasing 4% between 2018 and 2019, and 18% between 2019 and 2020 for a full 136% growth over the past 10 years.
+In contrast, freight traffic grew 18% in 2020, potentially fueled by increased online shopping as a result of the pandemic.
+However, since 2020, freight volume has decreased by 8%, including a 4% annual decrease over the past year.
+Overall, freight traffic has grown 87% over the past decade, with marked growth through 2020.

 Annual Passenger and Freight Volume, Ontario Airport, 2012-2022

-Note: Freight totals include U.S. mail
+Note: Freight totals include U.S. mail.

 Source: Ontario International Airport (flyontario.com)